stevecalla/pristine-clean-v2/README.md

 8. [License](#license)

 ## Description

-AS AN avid reader
-I WANT to search for new books to read
-SO THAT I can keep a list of books to purchase
+AS the owner of a commercial cleaning business
+I WANT:
+A seperate login for (1) Managers and (2) Employees Managers to be able to view all the locations that they manage on their dashboard Employees to be able to view all the locations that they have shifts at on their own dashboard

+SO THAT manage the business through a single page application

 ```
 This app is a search engine that allows users to find/search and save books that the user would like to read (or purchase or share).